 Veggies

 Just as vegetables are healthy for humans, they can be beneficial for dogs and cats.
-Although as carnivores, fruits and veggies are not a necessary part of their diets, according to the American Kennel Club, they can serve as healthful substitutions for treats.
+As carnivores, fruits and veggies are not a necessary part of their diets, according to the American Kennel Club.
+But they can serve as healthful substitutions for treats.

 Green beans, pumpkin, sweet potato, carrots, peas, cucumber, celery and zucchini are all good options for both cats and dogs, according to Trupanion, a pet insurance company.
-On the other hand, you should avoid garlic and onions as they contain chemical properties that can be toxic, and even life threatening to dogs and cats.
+On the other hand, you should avoid garlic and onions as they contain chemical properties that can be toxic.
+They may even be life threatening to dogs and cats.
 Be sure to avoid mushrooms as well.

 Fruits

-You will find that most fruits are great for your pet’s health, dogs and cats alike, but there is one key element you cannot forget: never leave the seeds intact.
-Apples for instance are great, but only when the core and seeds are removed as the seeds contain harmful chemicals that are poisonous to animals.
+You will find that most fruits are great for your pet’s health, dogs and cats alike.
+But there is one key element you cannot forget: never leave the seeds intact.
+Apples for instance are great, but only when the core and seeds are removed.
+The seeds contain harmful chemicals that are poisonous to animals.
 Some other alternatives include blueberries, strawberries, watermelon, cantaloupe and bananas.
 However, you will want to avoid anything with a pit (like peaches and avocado) and citrus fruits.
 Grapes and raisins also contain chemical compounds toxic to dogs, making them a definite no-no.

 Lean meat and grains

-Dogs and cats alike need and enjoy protein-centric diets, so giving your furry friends cooked turkey or chicken without skin is acceptable in moderation, according to Banfield Pet Hospital.
+Dogs and cats alike need and enjoy protein-centric diets.
+Giving your furry friends cooked turkey or chicken without skin is acceptable in moderation, according to Banfield Pet Hospital.
 Cooked rice and barley is also a great treat when it is not salted or buttered.

 Off Limits Treats